ricmac/Cybercultural/src/posts/017-gnomedex-2006-corporate-blogging.md

 ---
-title: '017.
-Gnomedex 2006 and My Corporate Blogging Adventure'
+title: 'Gnomedex 2006 and My Corporate Blogging Adventure'
 description: "I visit Seattle for the second time in 2006, for Gnomedex; also, I co-found another workgroup and company, this time based on the term 'Media 2.0'."
 date: 2024-01-23
 permalink: "p/017-gnomedex-2006-corporate-blogging/"